 The exact part of the work form is associated with the conservative force, a classical result in mechanics.
-The antiexact part, as was noted in \cite{KyciaSilhan}, can be thought of as the influence of an external agent (or a non-autonomous influence) from outside the system.
+The antiexact part, as noted in \cite{KyciaSilhan}, can be thought of as the influence of an external agent (or a non-autonomous influence) acting on the system.

-Its further decomposition using the Frobenius theorem extracts the integrable part, $e^{g}dh$, which can be interpreted in terms of inaccessibility, as in the Carath\`{e}odory interpretation of thermodynamics; see \cite{YavariGoriely}.
+Its further decomposition using the Frobenius theorem extracts the integrable part, $e^{\gamma}d\phi$, which can be interpreted in terms of inaccessibility, as in the Carath\`{e}odory interpretation of thermodynamics; see \cite{Frankel, YavariGoriely, YavariGoriely_Elasticity}.
+The term $e^{\gamma}d\phi$ represents the force that is aligned along the (integrable) submanifolds, while $e^{\gamma}\eta$ does not define such a geometric structure.

 In the gradient recursive case, this is the only term comprising the antiexact part $\Omega$.
-It can be interpreted as a standard potential-driven force derived from $h$, but where the system's coupling to this potential is modulated by a position-dependent scaling factor $e^{g}$.
-Physically, it could model phenomena like a charged particle moving in a magnetic field where the field strength varies in a specific way, or certain types of controlled robotic manipulations.
+It can be interpreted as a standard potential-driven force derived from $\phi$, but where the system's coupling to this potential is modulated by a position-dependent scaling factor $e^{\gamma}$.
+Physically, it could model phenomena such as a charged particle moving in a magnetic field whose field strength varies in a specific way, or certain types of controlled robotic manipulations.

-For the full and recursive case (but not for the gradient recursive case), the term $e^{g}\eta$ is also presents.
+For the full and recursive case (but not for the gradient recursive case), the term $e^{\gamma}\eta$ is also present.
 It represents a more significant obstruction to integrability, as it cannot be written as the exterior derivative of a function multiplied by another function.
 This term represents the "path-dependent core" of the force, which cannot be eliminated by a simple scaling factor.
-It can be present in driven systems where the external agent's input is not derivable from any potential, scaled or otherwise.
-Note that this term is present in the full case (when torsion $\Sigma\neq 0$) or in the recursive case (when torsion vanishes, however when $\Gamma$ has antiexact part).
+It can be present in driven systems where the external agent's input is not derivable from any potential, scaled, or otherwise.
+Note that this term is present in the full case (when torsion $\Sigma\neq 0$) or in the recursive case (when torsion vanishes, however, when $\Gamma$ has an antiexact part).
 It therefore measures the torsion and the antiexactness of $\Gamma$.